takeshi-aihana/LinuxKernelLabs.github.io.in_JP/interrupts.rst.md

 Tasklets
 --------

-.. slide:: Tasklets
-   :inline-contents: True
-   :level: 2

    Tasklets are a dynamic type (not limited to a fixed number) of deferred work running in interrupt context.

    Tasklets API: